Is there a relationship between AGN and star formation in IR-bright AGNs?: RESULTS AND DISCUSSION

-Compared to the literature values for the log$(M_{*}/\mbh)$ ratios (e.g. blue and green lines in Figure~\ref{fig:ratio}), our sample shows a larger scatter (0.50 $vs$ 0.36 in \citet{mnh03}, $vs$ 0.45 in \citet{mnf01,mnd02}).
-This is due to one or more of the following factors: a. the uncertainties in the SFR and BHAR estimates; b. the large variability of the instantaneous ratios; c. the unknown host galaxy morphology---our sample is not restricted to bulges or ellipticals, and could include spirals and other type of galaxies that may not share the same mass ratios \citep{knh13}.
-Actually, the 0.15\,dex conversion factor from log($M_{\rm bulge}$) to log($M_{\rm *,total}$) likely underestimates the total stellar mass, as systematically higher stellar masses have been reported for AGN hosts than typical SDSS galaxies \citep[e.g.][]{kauffmann03}.
-However the mean log (SFR/BHAR) ratio is not affected by the mass estimates and is independent of redshift, indicating relatively steady nucleus and host growth.
-The wide range of mass ratios are likely the result of the different evolutionary paths and stages of the AGN systems.
-For example, different selection criteria likely select AGN at different stages during their life cycle (e.g. with or without active star formation), and could explain the $\sim$1\,dex range in mass ratios reported in different published studies.
+Compared to the literature values for log $(M_{*}/\mbh)$ (e.g. blue and green lines in Figure~\ref{fig:ratio}), our sample shows a larger scatter (0.50 $vs$ 0.36 in \citet{mnh03}, $vs$ 0.45 in \citet{mnf01,mnd02}, all in log scale).
+This is due to one or more of the following factors: (a). the uncertainties in the SFR and BHAR estimates; (b). the large range of the instantaneous ratios due to rapid AGN variability; (c). the unknown host galaxy morphology---our sample is not restricted to bulges or ellipticals, and could include spirals and other type of galaxies that may not share the same mass ratios.
+However the mean SFR/BHAR ratio is not related to mass or redshift (Figure~\ref{fig:ratio}), indicating that for objects with currently active growth of black hole and star formation, the central BH and the stellar mass grow at a similar rate on average.
+The large scatter in the mass ratios is likely the result of the different evolutionary paths and stages of the AGN systems in the sample.

-Our results are in general agreement with \citet{mullaney12b}, but for a larger sample and wider redshift coverage.
-A similar result of constant log(SFR/BHAR) ratios independent of redshift was also reported in \citet{silverman09}, though with a 10 times lower log(SFR/BHAR) ratio at $\sim$2.
-Since the sample selection (X-ray luminosity based) and SFR estimates ($[OII]$ emission line based) are distinctively different between \citet{silverman09} and this work, it is hard to compare the results directly.
-Constant log (SFR/BHAR) ratios have also been predicted by simulations, where the galaxy and BH can be modulated by torque-limited growth along the bulge-BH mass plane from $z=$4 to $z=$0 \citep[e.g.][]{anglesalczar15}.